beginners-lock/cyphercrescentfrontendeval/README.md

 # Bitcoin Price Chart with Annotations using Vue.js, d3, and d3 Annotations

 This project aims to re-create a line chart depicting the price of Bitcoin from 2017-2018, along with annotations for important events.
 The chart is implemented using Vue.js, d3, and d3 annotations.
-The submission is written in Vue 3 and TypeScript.
+You will be assigned bonus points if your submission is written in Vue 3 and TypeScript.

+This repo contains a json of the price of Bitcoin from 2017-2018 (prices.json) and also data of important events within the price range. (annotations.json).

 ![image](https://github.com/cyphercrescent/ccl-eval-fetp/assets/45539206/b5991049-9538-4a36-bfe8-d7ac0d0bd9bc)

+Fig 1.0 Line Chart with Annotations

 ## Use Cases